UP IN THE AIR

 Jun scooped him up.
 "We'll both go," she said, then smiled at Matt.
 "Is that OK?"

 "Oh, yes!"
 Gabumon spoke up cheerfully.
 "Matt was just saying he was starting toOOOOOOAAAAUGH!"

 Matt's fingers had clamped around Gabumon's horn.
 "OK, OK, you can come!" he said, his face starting to glisten.
 "Geez…"

-Jun blinked a few times, then grinned.
-TK just chuckled awkwardly and went for his shoes.
+Jun blinked twice, then grinned.
+TK chuckled awkwardly and went for his shoes.

 … … …

-What had been an ordinary city street the day before was now a sad line of blackened geometric skeletons flanked by rubble, construction crews and police officers, censored to the public by rivers of yellow tape.
-Davis finally let his angry huffs escape; getting his D3 had just become way more annoying.
+What had been an ordinary city street the day before had become a sad line of blackened geometric skeletons flanked by rubble, construction crews and police officers, censored to the public by rivers of yellow tape.
+Davis let his angry huffs escape; getting his D3 had just become way more annoying.
 Why did cops block things off after everything was over?!